One-shot (comics): The 19th and early 20th century

 In this period, comic strips and magazines were the major reading formats that had been leading the markets.
 Divergent genres such as humour, caricature, and horror were dominant forms of comics in that time.
 In the very beginning, magazines were divided from the comic supplements of newspapers within a decade of their first appearance in America.
 On the other side of the coin, in Europe, magazine format was developed as a comic supplement of newspapers along European features and never lost the identification.
-It is worth mentioning that comic art is developing more rapidly during social revolutions, while comic strips were very topical and aimed at all ages.